rebecavalverde/help-docs/docs/en/edu/archive-a-class.md

 ##  3. Archive your class

-Now that your are in your class settings you can click on the **Archive this class** button.
+Now that you are in your class settings you can click on the **Archive this class** button.

 ![Archive](/help/assets/img/edu/class-tab-settings-archive.png)

-Your class will be achived and you will be redirected in the view that shows all the archived classes
+Your class will be archived, and you will be redirected in the view that shows all the archived classes

 ##  4. Where can I find archived classes?

-From your dashboard you can click on the label **Archived** to access all your achived classes and restore one if needed.
+From your dashboard you can click on the label **Archived** to access all your archived classes and restore one if needed.

 ![Archived](/help/assets/img/edu/classes-archived.png)